Luke Cage season 1: Writing

-Set in Harlem, rather than the Hell's Kitchen of the previous Marvel Netflix series, Colter described the season as "a completely different world".
+Set in Harlem, rather than the Hell's Kitchen of the previous Marvel's Netflix television series, Colter described the season as "a completely different world".
 Marvel Comics' editor-in-chief Joe Quesada said that unlike the fictionalized version of Hell's Kitchen depicted in Daredevil and Jessica Jones, which was more inline with how it was when the comics were first written, the Harlem of Luke Cage represents the Harlem of "today", and is truer to the real-life modern New York.
 However, Colter admitted that the show's version of Harlem "does resemble Harlem of maybe ten years ago."
 Coker said that Harlem was a world for the series, but also about legacy.
 He wanted to replicate the experience of walking through Harlem and hearing different music coming from cars driving past and open windows, which he felt was unique to the neighborhood.
 Coker further described the Harlem's Paradise nightclub as the series' Iron Throne, and wanted it to "invoke the history of Harlem ... it's crime, politics, music, really the whole cornucopia of the black creative existence in one place."

 Cage is seen wearing a black hoodie throughout the series, which, beyond being practical for a character trying to lie low, was a nod to Trayvon Martin and Black Lives Matter.
 Colter said it was meant to invoke "the idea that a black man in a hoodie isn't necessarily a threat.
 He might just be a hero."
 The series also features a political campaign with the slogan "Keep Harlem Black", "in the face of gentrification that threatens to homogenize Harlem's cultural history."
 Discussing these racial undertones, Coker asked, "how does the presence of a bulletproof black man change the ecosystem of a neighborhood?
 Not just in terms of the street-level crime.
 How do the cops react to someone like that?
 What are the ripple effects of doing that?
 That's one of the things I wanted to explore on the show".
 He did caution comparisons to recent headlines involving racial tension given when they had begun working on the show, stating that his focus had been on "identity", which he saw as a common element in all black art.